volt-test/php-sdk-docs/blog/2025-03-03-performance-testing-types/index.md

 It detects memory leaks, slowdowns, and other long-term performance issues.

 ### Example
-A banking application undergoes soak testing by simulating `5,000 users performing transactions continuously over 24 hours` to ensure `there are no memory leaks` or `performance degradation`.
+A banking application undergoes endurance testing by simulating `5,000 users performing transactions continuously over 24 hours` to ensure `there are no memory leaks` or `performance degradation`.

 ## Scalability Testing